This Step: Get a Drivers License

 - Your valid learner’s permit

-- A completed Parent or Guardian Certification Form DL-180C (if you are younger than 18)
+- A completed Parent or Guardian Consent Form (DL-180TD) (if you are younger than 18 years old)

 - Proof of vehicle insurance